sybrenstuvel/flickrapi/doc/3-auth.rst

 Preventing usage of on-disk token cache
 ----------------------------------------------------------------------

-Another way of preventing the storage of tokens is to pass ``store_token=False`` as the constructor parameter.
+If for any reason you want to make sure the access token is not stored, pass ``store_token=False`` as constructor parameter.
 Use this if you want to be absolutely sure that the FlickrAPI instance doesn't use any previously stored tokens, nor that it will store new tokens.

 Controlling the location of the on-disk token cache
 ----------------------------------------------------------------------

+.. todo:: allow changing the OAuth token DB location

 By default the authentication tokens are stored in the directory ``~/.flickr``.
 If you want to change this directory, you can do so